themiszamani/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 []()  | []()
 ------|------
-mkuser      | create a user
-moduser     | modify user attributes rmuser      | delete a user mkgroup     | create group
+iadmin mkuser      | create a user iadmin moduser     | modify user attributes iadmin rmuser      | delete a user iadmin mkgroup     | create group

 ## iRODS resources
 In iRODS you can create so-called resources which correspond to different physical locations such as resource servers and storage devices.